fergiemcdowall/stopword/README.md

 removeStopwords(text[, options])
 ```

-Returns a string that has had the specified stopwords removed, and the
+Returns an Array that represents the text with the specified stopwords removed.
-seperator normalised to a specified value.

 `options` (optional) is an object and can contain 0 or more of the following:

 * `stopwords`: an array of stopwords
 * `inputSeparator`: a speratator in the string.split() format used to
 tokenise input
-* `outputSeparator`: a speratator in the string.join() format used to
-tokenise output

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: LICENSE